lucasDNS9/Ribes_lab/ATACseq/README.md

 - subset_p: string of character contained in the name of the p-values columns to check.
 Here, I selected 'padj' as default (all columns containins the adjusted p-values)
 - subset_fc: string of character contained in the name of the fold-change columns to check.
 Here, I selected 'log2fc' as default (all columns containins the log2 of fold-changes)\
 Specificity: The function will check both p-values and fold-change at the same time for each rows.
 If there is several comparisons to check, the p-value columns and fold-change columns need to be in the same order : comparison_1 > comparison_2 > comparison_3.
 Cf. table organization presented above.

+## regions_to_genes.py
+#### Section 1: Import
+- Import packages
+- Define working directory
+- Import the table with the associations between a chroomatin regions and the two closest genes.
+Organization of this table with a column 'chrom:start-end' as the row indexes.
+- Import the datasets containings the Differentially Open Regions (DORs) extract with the filtering functions.
+#### Section 2: Define the function
+This function associate the chromatin regions (from the DORs list) and the two closest genes using the association table.
+It generate a new dataset with the region locations, the rpkm values and DESeq results (p-value and fold-change), and the closests genes.
+Function: **region_to_gene(data_association, data_DORs)**. \
+ - data_association: dataset associating chromatin region and two closest genes (2closest_atac.bed)
+ - data_DORs: datasets containing the location of the DORs
+#### Section 3: Application of the function
+Apply the function the the DORs from the differents comparisons and save the results as new tables.

+##